History of Live Nation Entertainment in Timeline

 On April 25, 2022, Live Nation acquired Philippines-based promoter Music Management International (MMI) to establish its local branch.

-In May 2022, Representative Bill Pascrell called for Live Nation to be broken up, citing its safety record and other issues.
+In May 2022, Representative Bill Pascrell issued letters to the Federal Trade Commission and U.S. Department of Justice, calling for Live Nation to be unwound and broken up, citing its safety record and other factors.

-November 2022: Calls for Live Nation Break Up Repeated After Taylor Swift Controversy
+November 2022: Calls to Break Up Live Nation Repeated

-In January 2023, a judge rejected Live Nation's motion to dismiss the wrongful death lawsuit filed by Drakeo the Ruler's family, allowing the suit to continue.
+In January 2023, a judge rejected Live Nation's motion to dismiss the wrongful death lawsuit filed by Drakeo the Ruler's family, ruling that the need for security at the event made the safety of performing artists foreseeable to the defendants.

 August 2, 2023: Ticketmaster and Live Nation Sued for Patent Infringement